The information at Drugs.com is not a substitute for medical advice. ALWAYS consult your doctor or pharmacist.

 Renal Dose Adjustments

-Mild renal dysfunction: No adjustment recommended.
+Mild renal impairment (CrCl 50 mL/min or greater): No dose adjustment recommended.

 Liver Dose Adjustments

-Safety and effectiveness have not been established in pediatric patients (less than 18 years of age).
+Safety and efficacy have not been established in patients younger than 18 years.

 Data not available

-Vandetanib may be administered with or without food.
+-May be taken with or without food.

 More about vandetanib